 Vehicular access to the project site will be from an existing unpaved private road that intersects SR 78.
-This road is currently used to access the existing solar facilities to the east (Seville 1 and Seville 2) and southeast (Titan I Solar) (Figure 2).
+This road is currently used to access the existing solar facilities to the southeast (Seville 1, Seville 2 and Titan I Solar) (Figure 2).
 This private road would provide a direct entrance to the project site at its northeast corner and would be the primary route for construction vehicle traffic (Figure 4).
 During operation, PV panels would be spaced to maintain appropriate clearance to accommodate emergency access.